 Part 4: Transitional Migration Features

-Annexes A, B, C, and E form a normative part of this Part of ISO/IEC 29500.
-Annexes D, F, and G are for information only.

 This Part of ISO/IEC 29500 includes two annexes (Annex C and Annex D) that refer to data files provided in electronic form.

 The document representation formats defined by this Part are different from the formats defined in the corresponding Part of ECMA-376:2006.
-Some of the differences are reflected in schema changes, as shown in Annex GAnnex G of this Part.
+Some of the differences are reflected in schema changes, as shown in Annex G of this Part.

 Introduction